1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals, as well as legal professionals, who seek to deepen their understanding of executive dysfunction and its impact in both clinical and forensic settings.
-The program explores how executive dysfunction affects risk assessment, behavioral outcomes, and decision-making across a variety of environments, including forensic psychiatric facilities, correctional institutions, mental health clinics, social service agencies, healthcare, educational, and legal contexts.
-The content is suitable for professionals at all stages of their careers, from beginners to advanced practitioners.
+This training is designed for mental health and allied professionals, as well as legal professionals, who want to deepen their understanding of executive dysfunction and its implications in both clinical and forensic settings.
+The program explores how executive dysfunction affects risk assessment, behavioral outcomes, and decision-making, making it relevant for those specializing in forensic psychology, clinical psychology, and related fields where assessing and managing risk is essential.
+The content is suitable for professionals seeking to enhance their expertise in managing executive dysfunction across a range of clinical and legal contexts.

 • Experience Level